Can Expressing Yourself Help You Cope With Grief Loss and Bereavement?

 Answer – True

 It would be best if you tried writing about your feelings down in a journal.
 If you’ve lost a loved one, write a poem or a letter saying things you could never say.
 You can also make an album on the person you’ve lost and celebrate the person’s life or join any social cause or organization that that person had been a part of.

 4. You will be able to cope with grief faster if you ignore it

 Answer – False

 Trying to ignore your pain or preventing it from resurfacing can only make matters worse over time.
-Grieving or mourning in the face of a loss is very natural and one of the healthier ways of coping with grief.
-You should never ignore the wounds your loss has left you with.
-Acknowledging them and accepting the pain you are feeling will help you in overcoming your grief and moving on in life.
+Grieving or mourning in the face of a loss is very natural and a healthier way of coping with grief.
+It would be best if you never ignored the wounds your loss has left you with.
+Acknowledging them and accepting the pain you are feeling will help you overcome your grief and move on in life.